Veronika-Kitsul/TAP-research/README.md

 - Get a reminder to check your accounts on a monthly basis, so you can follow up and see the balance sheet for your home or business and see the trend, https://ifttt.com/applets/D2YzAP9W-check-accounts-monthly?term=balance
 - Wifi password from google assistant https://ifttt.com/applets/EQ6xwrTD-wifi-password?term=password
 - For new account notifications sent to your email.
 Toodledo will store basic information.
 Then later add login and password to Toodledo, or your password manager https://ifttt.com/applets/HnDGSTkE-new-accounts?term=password
+- Create a customizable form to collect details from paid members into Google Sheets.
+On a successful enable, a shareable URL to a custom form will be sent to your IFTTT email address.
+Only members of your channel can use the custom form.
+If enabled, an email will be sent when a member submits the form to you. https://ifttt.com/connections/DsztxHNf-collect-paid-member-details?term=address
 ---------

 Background section plan